gregr/ina/nscheme/README.md

       - and provide an abstract way to prompt the user for input, without deciding how or where to render the prompt
         - something like (let ((user-value (prompt-user PROMPT-MESSAGE))) etc. ...)
   - maybe also something simple inspired by OCaml-EIO-style traceln for diagnostic logging?
-  - should we maintain a behavioral distinction analogous to that of display vs. write, for text values (symbols, strings, bytevectors)?
+  - should we maintain a behavioral distinction analogous to that of display vs. write, for text values (symbols, strings, bytess)?
     - i.e., whether to include delimiters such as double quotes, or encode tabs/newlines, or interpret the value as literal document text
     - need to sanitize interpreted text to remove control characters such as escapes, to avoid interfering with chosen attributes
       - should probably also add special processing for horizontal and vertical space characters